Need the time in Amsterdam, Netherlands right now? Here you go!

 We’re on a Boat!

 You can’t bring your crew to Amsterdam and not spend some time on the canals.
-There’s a million options to choose from, whether you want to just get acclimated to the city layout or feel brave enough to captain your own canal boat.
+There are a million options to choose from, whether you want to just get acclimated to the city layout or feel brave enough to captain your own canal boat.
 Your IAmsterdam card comes with an included introductory cruise, complete with audio commentary to give you a 90-minute overview during the day.
 Vessels have plenty of sitting space and big, breezy windows for prime viewing.

 Coffee Shop Vibes

 It’s the elephant in the room.
 Throughout Amsterdam and the whole country of the Netherlands, there are some establishments with special licenses that allow the consumption and personal sale of marijuana.
 Technically, weed is still illegal, but through a few loopholes it’s tolerated in these specialized ‘coffee shops’.
 We visited a few on our trip to check out the scene.
+Maybe a little tree was how they originally thought to put ‘I Am Amsterdam’ together – who knows!

 There’s a definite difference between the more ‘local’ haunts and swankier tourist hangouts.
 Some shops will just have a few time traveling Rastafarian-garbed patrons crowded around a counter, while others have full-on lounge areas and a juice bar to appeal to the hipsters.
 Abraxas is a good introduction for the uninitiated, with teas and coffees on the menu to accompany your hits.
 Amnesia was more off the tourist track and had great milkshakes too.

-Oh and as for the red light district, where there are sex workers for hire, many on display in small glassed-walled rooms?
+Oh, and as for the red light district, where there are sex workers for hire, many on display in small glassed-walled rooms?
 Take a quick walk through and move along.
 Nothing to see there.